HOMEimageDESTINATIONimageCarribbeanimage

 Roatan Diving Highlights

-Experience Roatan diving - one of the top dive destination in the Caribbean.
+Experience Roatan diving - described as the last undiscovered dive destination in the Caribbean.
 With Roatan and nearby Utila and Guanaja situated on the Mesoamerican Barrier Reef System, expect pristine beaches, clear warm waters, and rich and diverse marine life with plentiful dive options.
 Dive sites in Roatan, Utila, and Guanaja offer a wide variety including wrecks, caves, walls, shark dives, and dolphin dives.
 Conditions are easy with minimal currents and plenty of shore dives perfect for beginners and snorkelers.
 The Bay Islands are not only a fantastic dive destination but also offer many activities on land for non-divers or snorkelers and water sport enthusiasts.

 Roatan, Utila and Guanaja (also known as Bonacca) are the main islands of the island collective known as The Bay Islands of Honduras.
 They lie west to east approximately 30 miles (50 km) off the Caribbean coast of Honduras and are conveniently accessed from the US with direct flights to Roatan's Juan Manuel Galvez airport (RTB) in Coxen Hole.
 Due to its British history and influence, many islanders speak English or Creole English in addition to Spanish, making it an ideal spot for English speakers to travel with ease.